 The University is mandated to provide quality medical and health education in Bhutan to address the shortage of healthcare workers and to address long-term needs of training of healthcare workforce at various levels (diplomas, bachelors to PhD degrees, and provision of continued medical education and specialized short-term trainings).
 The quality of health services depends on the quality of health workforce and therefore providing high-quality medication education to healthcare workers will ultimately contribute to improving patient care and other related healthcare services.
 A high-quality medical institution to produce highly skilled and competent health workers is a must for a country to provide a better health services to citizens on sustainable basis.
 KGUMSB’s ultimate goal are to provide world-class quality medical education using highly trained and skilled teachers, innovative teaching-learning technology and equipment, and contemporary curricula.
 It is aimed to make Bhutan not only self-sufficient in core health workforce but also create opportunities to export healthcare workers to other countries, as well as to attract foreign medical and healthcare students.
 Both national and foreign students can acquire some of the unique qualities of Bhutan such as teaching GNH and universal human values, apart from other soft skills so that all healthcare workers are trained to become good human being first and then impart their best technical knowledge and skills.
 The university will also contribute towards the national vision of making Bhutan a knowledge-based society.

-The Khesar Gyalpo University of Medical Services will fulfil its aspirations in providing high-quality education, research and health care services based on the following five core values and principles:
+The Khesar Gyalpo University of Medical Sciences of Bhutan will fulfil its aspirations in providing high-quality education, research and health care services based on the following five core values and principles:

 - Professionalism in the delivery of services